romanowski/blog/path_dependent_types.md

 1. perform modulo computations transparently,
 2. be sure that compiler won't let us use int mod N as int mod M

 Let's stick with the 2nd part for a while.
 This requirement seems to fit path-dependent typing nicely.
 We need to make sure that whenever we operate on a modulus it comes from an unique "path", so the compiler can track it for us.
-This "path"'s got to be represented by some type.
+This path's got to be represented by some type.
 Let's call this type Z to mimic mathematical notation (we can say that it represents a finite field for some N)
 ```scala
 case class Z(modulus: Int) {
   sealed class Modulus {